 - It operates at 230Volt, 50 or 60 Hz and power consumption is 1.35 kW.

 - Nominal current consumption is 6.0 A with a recommended fuse rating of 16 Ampere.

-- It has a Sound level of 63 decibel at 1 meter distance from the desiccant dehumidifier.
+- It has a sound level of 63 decibels at a 1-meter distance from the desiccant dehumidifier.

 - Dimensions without packing are 400 mm (L) x 350 mm (W) x 405 mm (H) and have a weight of 17 kg.